-- C. Application Procedures: All applications for site plan review shall be made in writing to the Board on the forms provided for this purpose.
-The application shall be made by the owner of the property or his agent, as designated in writing by the owner; and shall be accompanied by the payment of an application fee to cover the administrative costs of processing the application.
-The Code Enforcement Officer and Planner (or Board Chairman) shall review all applications for completeness and other permitting requirements prior to giving them to the Board. - D. Independent Consultants: A review escrow account may be established by the applicant for all projects that include a building greater than 1,000 sq.ft. or more than 2,500 sq.ft. of impervious surface or such other projects that the Planning Board determines will require review by a consultant.
-The review escrow fee shall be established by the Board of Selectmen.
-The review escrow fee shall be used by the Planning Board to pay for professional reviews and advice related to the proposed project as it deems necessary.
+The review escrow fee shall be established by the Board of Selectmen and shall be used by the Planning Board to provide independent engineering, architectural, legal or other advice as deemed necessary to ensure the Planning Board and Town Planner can properly evaluate the proposal prior to making any applicable decisions.
 The Planning Board shall provide the applicant with notice of its intent to spend any portion of this account, which notice shall specify the purpose for the proposed expenditures.
 Once the review escrow account decreases to 25% of its original amount, further review of the project shall cease until the applicant replenishes the review escrow account to an appropriate amount.
-Those monies deposited by the applicant and not spent by the Board shall be returned to the applicant within 30 days after the Board renders its final decision on the application or when all invoices for consultant services have been paid, whichever occurs later. - E. Submission Requirements (except Wireless Telecommunications facilities): The application shall include 10 copies of all of the following: - 1.
+Those monies deposited by the applicant and not spent by the Board shall be returned to the applicant within 30 days after the Board renders its final decision on the application or when all invoices for consultant services have been paid, whichever occurs later.

+- E. Submission Requirements (except Wireless Telecommunications facilities): The application shall include 10 copies of all of the following: - 1.
 A fully executed and signed copy of the application for site plan review. - 2.
 Evidence of right, title, or interest in the property such as deed, option to purchase, lease, or agreement. - 3.
-A site plan drawn at a scale sufficient to allow review of the items listed under the preceding general standards but not at more than 50 feet to the inch for that portion of the total tract of land being proposed for development, and showing the following: - a.
-Names and addresses of all abutters on the plan and names and addresses of all abutters on a separate listing. - b.
-Sketch map showing general location of the site within the town. - c.
-Boundaries of all contiguous property under the control of the owner or applicant regardless of whether all or part is being developed at this time. - d.
-The bearings and distances of all property lines and the source of this information.
-The Board may waive the requirement of a formal boundary survey when sufficient information is available to clearly establish, on the ground, all property boundaries. - e.
-Classification(s) of the property and the location of zoning district boundaries as applicable. - f.
-Soil types and location of soil boundaries suitable for waste water disposal as certified by a registered engineer or soil scientist.
+A site plan drawn at a scale sufficient to allow review of the items listed under the preceding general standards but not at more than 50 feet to the inch for that portion of the total tract of land being proposed for development.
+At all preliminary and final plan stages in the review process at least two plans must be presented by the applicant on 24x36' sheets hang-able from an easel to facilitate Board review and at the largest scale possible for the size of the sheet, e.g. 20, 30 or 40 feet to the inch but no less than 50 feet to the inch.
+In addition, applicants may also electronically project their plans visually onto the wall with an image size sufficient for easy interpretation of all details including any wording.
+The site plan shall show the following: